-The Trustee Directors' assessment during 2022/23 covered the year ending 31 March 2022.
-It concluded that overall, members were receiving very good value for money.
-Fee levels were competitive and justified the service levels being received, the standard of which had improved.
-Additionally, L&G was assessed as being a stable, well governed DC provider with a good investment range and asset transition capabilities but with scope to improve the consistency of its administration and communication services.
-The fund range and lifestyle strategies were concluded to be providing members with adequate options.
+The Trustee Directors' assessment carried out during 2023/24 covered the year ending 31 March 2023 and concluded that overall, members were receiving very good value for money.
+The assessment found that member borne fees were competitive and justified the service levels being received, the standard of which had improved.
+Governance processes were formalised and consistent, and the self-select funds and lifestyle strategies were concluded to be providing members with a clear and appropriate range of investment options.

-The latest value for members assessment, covering the year ending 31 March 2023, was completed after the year-end and concluded that members had continued to receive very good value for money.
+The latest value for members assessment, covering the year ending 31 March 2024, was completed after the year-end and concluded that members had continued to receive very good value for money.